Djabugay: Language

 Djabugay belongs to the Yidinic branch of the Pama–Nyungan language family, and is closely related to Yidin.
 It shares the distinction, with Bandjalang in north-eastern New South Wales and South East Queensland, and Maung spoken on the Goulburn Islands off the coast of Arnhem Land, of being one of only three languages that lack the dual form.
 The last speaker with a good knowledge of the language was Gilpin Banning.

 Country

 Norman Tindale described the territory of the Tjapukai (Djabugay) as extending along the plateau south of and to the east of south of Mareeba, from Barron River, south of Mareeba to Kuranda and north toward Port Douglas.
 Their western boundary was defined by the margin of the rain forest from Tolga north to Mount Molloy.
-By 1952, the Djabugay claimed also the coastal strip between Cairns Inlet and Lamb Range, with one horde lived near Redlynch, Cairns.
+By 1952, the Djabugay had also claimed the coastal strip between Cairns Inlet and Lamb Range, with one horde living near Redlynch, Cairns.
 (Note: Cairns was known among the Yidinji people as Gimuy, slippery blue fig tree (Ficus albipila) which is common to the area (Dixon 1991).)